jayoharedee/comp1231/labs/week-12/cookies/index.md

   * ;max-age=max-age-in-seconds
     * e.g., 31536000 for a year

-Looking at the last option above, we can use the fact that cookie will acceot a max-age as an option.
+Looking at the last option above, we can use the fact that cookies will accept a max-age as an option, so we can essentially expire them.
 If we wanted to build a utility funtion that can be used to parse cookies, we can rely on the code from below.

 ```js
 function deleteCookie(name) {